lybrary/lybrary/README.md

 _**Warning:** some default credentials for MySQL are stored in the Ansible provisioning files.
 These are not secure and should only be used for development purposes on a secured machine and throwaway VM.
 Do not use them for production values!_

-### Run the server
+### Run the app

 * Set the following environment variables to their values for a MySQL database.
-If you're using Vagrant, this step can be ignored.
+If you're using Vagrant, this step can be ignored as a default is already set.

 ```
 DB_HOST